elevating child care

 A successful school experience (or, for that matter, a successful life) is not the result of skills taught in preschool.
 It is sown from the seeds of a parent’s trust.
 When an infant, toddler or preschooler is ‘taught’ something he may not be ready to learn, he does not feel that trust.

 My husband and I are planning an East Coast college tour for our eldest daughter, a high school junior.
-This is the girl whose babyhood brought me to my knees, to RIE Parent/Infant Guidance Classes, and finally to my life-changing mentorship with Magda Gerber.
+This is the girl whose babyhood brought me to my knees, to Parent/Infant Guidance Classes that follow the RIE philosophy, and finally to my life-changing mentorship with Magda Gerber.
 This child was my “guinea pig” for the approach to child-rearing that I not only parent with, but also teach, write about, live and breathe.

 In spite of my daughter’s accepting, laid-back parents, she is shooting for the moon in her college search.
 She is self-confident, ambitious and deeply in tune with herself.
 The conviction she has in her choices, her effortless poise, and her no-nonsense maturity have a way of erasing any doubt in her capabilities.
 While I am often riddled with self-doubt, I have never doubted her.

 What children need to succeed is our undying trust in them.
-Feeling trusted by parents, who are godlike beings to an infant and toddler (alas, much more mortal in the eyes of a teenager!), gives a child trust in his instincts and belief in himself.
+Feeling trusted by parents, who are godlike beings to an infant and toddler (alas, much more mortal in the eyes of a teenager!), gives children trust in their instincts and belief in themselves.

 Trusting a child means having faith in his capabilities from the very beginning, and wholeheartedly accepting our child for all he is…and isn’t.
 And that means allowing our baby to show us what he is learning, rather than the other way around.
 He doesn’t have to perform to grab our attention or approval.
 What he chooses to do while he plays is enough. (see this video on self-directed play.)

-When we teach or stimulate our baby, he receives the message that his interests, the things he chooses to work on, are unimportant.
-His parents want him to do something else.
-He loses self-trust.
+When we teach or stimulate our babies, they receive the message that their interests, the things they choose to work on, are unimportant.
+Their parents want them to do something else.
+They lose self-trust.
 Infant expert Magda Gerber went so far as to say, “How do adults dare to believe they know what an infant is ready to learn at any particular moment?”

 It means allowing our child to be a ‘quitter’ when he loses interest in the soccer team, in completing a puzzle, or in learning to tie his shoes.
 It is valid to quit something when one feels finished with it, and a trusted child knows when he is done, or when he needs a break.